-Figure 21: Composition and growth of Ph.D. degrees awarded in India 42
+Figure 21: Composition and growth of Ph.D. degrees awarded in India42

-Three of the top-5 Asian schools for Science & Technology (S&T) are located in India (EIU, 2004).
+Three of the top-5 Asian schools for Science &Technology (S&T) are located in India (EIU, 2004).
 In some fields, especially as far as technical/engineering education at famous institutions like Indian Institutes of Technologies (IITs) or Indian Institutes of Management (IIMs) is concerned, the quality of education is generally thought to be high.
 But the number of graduates and Ph.D.s passing out from these institutions is not very high.
 They certainly do not seem to be enough to adequately serve the needs of industry.
-As a matter of fact more than 320,000 candidates appeared in the IIT Joint Entrance Examination (IIT-JEE) 2008 competing for 5,500 seats across the IITs, the IT-BHU (Institute of Technology - Banaras Hindu University) and ISMU (Indian School of Mines University), Dhanbad, reports the Economic Times (14.04.2008).
-"About 99% of all entrance examination participants in the IITs, IIMs are rejected due to capacity constraints", reports an ASSOCHAM study (ASSOCHAM, 2007).
+"About 99% of all entrance examination participants in the IITs, IIMs are rejected due to capacity constraints", claims an ASSOCHAM study (ASSOCHAM, 2007).
 "The rejected top 40%", says the study, "get admission anywhere in the world provided they pay for it".
-Over 150,000 students every year go overseas for university education which costs India a foreign exchange outflow of USD 10 billion per annum, an amount that would be sufficient, says ASSOCHAM, to build many IIMs and IITs (ASSOCHAM, 2007).
+Over 150,000 students every year go overseas for university education which costs India a foreign exchange outflow of USD 10 billion per annum, an amount that would by sufficient, says ASSOCHAM, to build many IIMs and IITs (ASSOCHAM, 2007).